-It wasn't until I heard birds begin to chirp that I realized we had spent the entire night outside.
+It wasn't until I heard birds begin to chirp that I realised we had spent the entire night outside.
 I remembered Aunt Ginny's letter where she had asked me to make sure James didn't stay out too late, and a feeling of guilt crept into me.
 I had a feeling she'd be waiting for him when he got home, and this led me to suggest that we should head back.
 He could have apparated then and there, but James decided to walk me back.
 Always the gentleman, my cousin.

 "So I guess I'll see you on the first," I said, once we had reached the tree outside of my bedroom.

 "Save me a seat?" he asked, a little smirk playing at the corner of his lips.

 "I'll think about it," I replied, with a smirk of my own.
 He rolled his eyes, enveloping me in one of his signature bone-crushing hugs.
 I faked a groan then buried my face into his shoulder, allowing myself this small comfort.
 James was good at many things but hugs were his specialty.
 Reluctantly I had to let him go, and begin the routine of sneaking back into my room.
 I had just climbed into my window, when he called back to me.

 "Happy birthday," he said with a grin, running his hand through that mess of auburn hair.

 I watched him turn around and head back towards the beach, where he could apparate without my parents overhearing.
 I sighed and closed my window, smiling the entire time.
 It wasn't until I had crawled back into bed that I realised how exhausted I was.
 The sun was already out, and I could hear the faint sounds of my parents getting ready to leave for work.
 Victoire would also be waking soon to start her day.
 I snuggled deeper into the comforts of my blanket, and found myself falling asleep.